Aadigha-git/CrescentHarborDirectFiler/threat-model.md

 # Threat Model

-This document is intentionally practical: what can go wrong in this filer, where sensitive data exists, and what evidence a security reviewer gets.

 ## Sensitive Data: Where It Lives

 ### At rest

-- **Scenario/manifests** may contain personal data (crew names, passport numbers, dates of birth) and commercial shipment data.
+- **Scenario/manifests** can contain PII data (crew names, passport numbers, dates of birth) and commercial shipment data.
 - **`results.json`** stores outcomes and error payloads; this can include regulator rejection details that may contain sensitive fields.
 - **HMAC secret** is read from environment (`CRESCENT_SHARED_SECRET`) or local file (`mock-customs/secrets.json` in this case-study setup).